muon-spectroscopy-computational-project/muspinsim/README.md

     0   1   1
 ```

 Specify a dipolar coupling between two spins.
 This is given by a vector connecting them, in Angstrom.
 The coupling tensor will be then calculated based on the known gyromagnetic ratios of those spins.
 The two arguments are the indices of the coupled spins.
+Indices count from 1.

 **quadrupolar**